 The data structure is very simple.
-We use a real array V(L,L) in order to store the values of the potential at each lattice site.
-A logical array isConductor(L,L) flags each site as a "conductor site" (= .TRUE.) or as a "vacuum site" (= .FALSE.).
+We use an array double V[L][L] in order to store the values of the potential at each lattice site.
+A logical array bool isConductor[L][L] flags each site as a "conductor site" (= true) or as a "vacuum site" (=false).
+Both arrays are put in the global scope and are accessible by all functions.

-The main program reads in the data entered by the user and then calls three subroutines:
+The main program reads in the data entered by the user and then calls three functions:

+1. initialize_lattice(V1, V2):

-1. initialize_lattice(V,isConductor,L,V1,V2): The routine needs at its input the values of the potential V1 and V2 on the left and right plate respectively and the size of the lattice L. On exit it provides the initial values of the potential V(L,L) and the flags isConductor(L,L).
-The geometry of the setting is hard coded and the user needs to change this subroutine each time that she wants to study a different geometry.
+The routine needs at its input the values of the potential V1 and V2 on the left and right plate respectively.
+On exit it provides the initial values of the potential V[L] [L] and the flags isConductor[L] [L].
+The geometry of the setting is hard coded and the user needs to change this function each time that she wants to study a different geometry.

-2. laplace(V,isConductor,L,epsilon):
+2. laplace(epsilon):

 This is the heart of the program.
-On entry we provide the initialized arrays V(L,L) and isConductor(L,L), the lattice size L, and the desired accuracy epsilon.
-On exit we obtain the final solution V(L,L).
-This subroutine calculates the arithmetic mean of the potential of the nearest neighbors Vav and the value V(i,j)=Vav is changed immediately.
-The maximum change in the new value of the potential Vav from the old one V(i,j) is stored in the variable error.
-When error becomes smaller than epsilon we assume that convergence has been achieved.
+On entry we provide the desired accuracy epsilon.
+On exit we obtain the final solution V[L][L].
+This function calculates the arithmetic mean of the potential of the nearest neighbors Vav and the value V[i][j]=Vav is changed immediately8.
+The maximum change in the new value of the potential